-It has, since then acted as custodian and documentation centre of South Africa’s natural heritage.
-The Museum’s collections and exhibits include hominid fossils from the Cradle of Humankind World Heritage Site and associated fauna, including Mrs Ples [the nickname attributed to a fossil skull believed to represent a distant relative of all humankind]; fossils, skeletons, skins and mounted specimens of amphibians, fish, invertebrates, reptiles and mammals.
-On these collections are based the Museum’s educational programmes.
+It has, since then, been acting as the custodian and documentation centre of South Africa’s natural heritage.
+The Museum’s collections and exhibits include hominid fossils from the Cradle of Humankind World Heritage Site and associated fauna, including Mrs Ples [the nickname attributed to a fossil skull believed to represent a distant relative of all humankind]; fossils, skeletons, skins, and mounted specimens of amphibians, fish, invertebrates, reptiles and mammals.
+These collections make up the Museum’s educational programmes.

 The DITSONG: National Museum of Natural History is the only natural history museum in Gauteng and one of the largest in South Africa.
-It is unique in that it is the only institute in South Africa that offers the local, national and international community the opportunity to view its collections including original fossil material usually denied the public.
-On these collections are based the Museum’s educational programmes, research is done and information is communicated to all people of South Africa as well as to the international community.
+It is unique in that it is the only institute in South Africa that offers the local, national and international community the opportunity to view its collections, including original fossil material usually denied by the public.
+These collections make up the Museum’s educational programmes.
+Research is done, and the information is communicated to all people of South Africa and the international community.

-A comprehensive series of programmes and conducted tours is offered to schools, students and tourists in various South African languages.
-All education programmes are aligned to CAPS (Curriculum and Assessment Policy Statement).
+Schools, students and tourists are offered a comprehensive series of programmes and conducted tours in various South African languages, and all education programmes follow CAPS (Curriculum and Assessment Policy Statement).
 Booking is essential to participate in these activities.
-For bookings, email to: email@example.com.
+For bookings, send an email to: firstname.lastname@example.org.

-A hands-on activity centre, where the five human senses are used to discover the wonders of nature, offering an invaluable educational adventure.
-It affords easy access for wheelchairs and display texts are also transcribed in Braille.
-This centre is ideal for younger learners that are eager to explore with their hands.
+A hands-on activity centre where the five human senses are used to discover the wonders of nature, offering an invaluable educational adventure.
+It affords easy access for wheelchairs and displays texts transcribed in Braille.
+This centre is ideal for younger learners eager to explore with their hands.

-Throughout the year talks are held at the Museum by various established researchers and scientists.
-Please check back regularly with the “Upcoming events” page or contact the Public Programmes Department.
+Throughout the year, talks are held at the Museum by various established researchers and scientists.
+Please regularly check the “Upcoming Events” page or contact the Public Programmes Department.

 Publications Part One

-The DITSONG: National Museum of Natural History’s researchers, as well as scientists from other institutions doing research can submit scientific papers to the annals.
+The DITSONG: National Museum of Natural History’s researchers and scientists from other institutions doing research can submit scientific papers to the annals.
 The major publications are the Annals of the Ditsong National Museum of Natural History and the Monograph series.

 Publications Part Two

-The Museum has exchange agreements with a large number of scientific institutions, both abroad and in South Africa and 342 copies of the Annals of the DITSONG: National Museum of Natural History and 280 copies of the Monographs of the Ditsong: National Museum of Natural History are distributed annually.
-Up to 2010 the annals were known as the Annals of the Transvaal Museum.
+The Museum has exchange agreements with many scientific institutions, both abroad and in South Africa and 342 copies of the Annals of the DITSONG: National Museum of Natural History and 280 copies of the Monographs of the Ditsong: National Museum of Natural History are distributed annually.
+Up to 2010, the annals were known as the Annals of the Transvaal Museum.